The area around West Randolph Street in Chicago and the Fulton Market District is a foodie haven.

 833 W Randolph St, Chicago, IL 60607

-When the sun’s out, be sure to take the opportunity to sit outside and do a spot of people watching.
+When the sun’s out, take the chance to sit outside, enjoy your pizza, and maybe some people watching too.

 108 N Green Street, Chicago, IL 60607

-I was very happy to see Soho House Chicago, as I’ve only been to the ones in Europe.
-As you’d expect from the chain, the décor is a mixture of chic and eccentricity.
-I stayed for cocktails — which were excellent, and not overpowering with the alcohol content.
+As you’d expect from the Soho House chain, the décor is a mixture of stylish and individual furnishings.
+We stayed for cocktails, which were excellent, bespoke and not overly alcoholic.

 113 N Green St, Chicago, IL 60607

 What else to see around West Randolph Street

 After filling your stomach from one of the Fulton Market restaurants, work off the calories by exploring the area.